lelou6666/kotobani/README.md

 Right click to clear the selection.
 Press P to pause

+Rainbow tiles multiplies the score of the final words.
+Each rainbow tile increase the multiplicator by 1, starting at 2.
+So a 3 letter word would bring 3 points, if it uses a rainbow tile, you will get 6 points (3x2),  if you can get 2 rainbow tiles in it, you will get 3x3 points, etc ...
+Note that the longer the word the more points a tile brings anyway.

 In case you think it is a clone of Popcap "Bookworm", you may congratulate yourself.
 It is indeed heavily influenced by Bookworm.
 The main differences apart from a few game mechanics, is that Kotobani is cross-platform, GPL v3-free, and should be able to cope with any language not based on ideogrammes.
 Japanese is a good example : Kotobani should work with Hiragana and Katakana charsets but will most probably not "work" with Kanji.

 Supported languages so far